MonTutes/monpytute/binary_data_services.md

 ## struct — Interpret bytes as packed binary data

 The `struct` module allows reading and writing binary data.
 Similar to the `re` module, it can be used with either encoder/decoder instances or directly with functions.
 I'll only show the former here to keep things brief (and because I think coding using instances is cleaner, as you can put the format at the top of the file).
-See also https://docs.python.org/3/library/struct.html#byte-order-size-and-alignment.
+See also https://docs.python.org/3/library/struct.html#byte-order-size-and-alignment for byte order characters and the C data type characters.

 Note that binary data on different platforms and architectures isn't guaranteed to be the same size, and the byte order may be either big or little-endian.
-In the below case, we're using network order (big-endian) by using the "!" character.
+In the below case, we're using network order (big-endian) by using the "!" character with "i", or a `signed int`.

 ```python
 import struct